ECONOMIC POLICY INSTITUTE FACT SHEET

-- Failure to lower long-term unemployment, currently a historically high 2.0 percent of the labor force, or bring back into employment the millions who have left or failed to enter the labor force means lost incomes and output and possible permanent scarring of those affected and of the economy.
+- Failure to lower long-term unemployment, currently a historically high 2.0 percent of the labor force, or to bring back into employment the millions who have left or failed to enter the labor force, means lost incomes and output and possible permanent scarring of those affected and of the economy.
 Given stagnant wages for most of the last four decades, cutting short the recovery means failing to restore broad-based wage growth, diminish poverty, lower inequality, and restore lost living standards.

 - Many communities still face high unemployment and, even with a national unemployment rate of 4 percent, would still experience recessionary levels of unemployment.
 A full recovery is essential for any possibility of income growth in these communities.

 - Achieving full recovery such as an unemployment rate of 4 percent would mean black unemployment would drop from over 11 percent now to a lower but still high unemployment rate of 7 percent.
 Nearly a third of young black men ages 20–24 are out of work and out of school, up from a fifth before the recession.
 Failure to dramatically reduce this non-employment will exclude this population from our economy in the future.